Hormonal pills are possible. Rating of the best contraceptives

 2. Hypertension or other heart disease.

-4. Migraine.
+4. Migraines.

 5. High possibility of blood clots.

-1. Helps deal with acne.
+1. Helps cope with acne.

-2. Reduce body and facial hair.
+2. Reduce hair growth on the body and face.

 3. Reduce menstrual pain.

-4. Align the menstrual cycle.
+4. Even out the menstrual cycle.

 5. They prevent cancer of the ovaries, uterus, and ovarian cysts.

-Action COC
+Action of COC

 Rules for taking COCs

-Main Representatives
+Main representatives

 Action

-Methods of reception
+Methods of administration

 Representatives

-emergency contraception
+Emergency contraception

-1. "Mifepristone".
+1. "Mifepristone."

-2. "Ulipristal acetate".
+2. "Ulipristal acetate."

-3. "Levonorgestrel".
+3. Levonorgestrel.

 Competent selection

-2. Mammologist's consultation - breast examination.
+2. Consultation with a mammologist - breast examination.

-3. A smear for oncocytology.
+3. Smear for oncocytology.

 In this case, the doctor will need to know the age, height and weight of the patient, as well as the presence of underlying diseases.
 The doctor will require the following information:

-2. abortion or childbirth.
+2. Abortion or childbirth.

-3. Profuse discharge.
+3. Abundance of discharge.

 About phenotypes